Starting a Birth Center Practice

 I thought it would be helpful to a common breakdown analysis I do with consulting clients when deciding what is best for them.
 Common questions I ask that you can directly think about when planning your birth center:

-If you want do just do births and keep things simpler, it might make more sense to have a smaller space leased with inflatable pools for the waterbirth experience.
+If you want to just do births and keep things simpler, it might make more sense to have a smaller space leased with inflatable pools for the waterbirth experience.
 What are your state regulations like?
-Some states don’t allow inflatable tubs and need a more concrete set up facility versus just a home turned into a birthing center.
+Some states don’t allow inflatable tubs and need a more concrete setup facility versus just a home turned into a birthing center.

-How much money do you have to start this practice?
+How much money to start this birth center practice?

-Those midwives tend to lease a small space for prenatal room and have a birth room while starting out with intention of purchase their final location in 3-5yrs once funds are available and birth volume increases.
+Those midwives tend to lease a small space for a prenatal room and have a birth room while starting out with the intention of purchasing their final location in 3-5 years once funds are available and birth volume increases.
 This is an option, but a harder path to pick.
 As the practice gets too busy too fast, there is pressure to find another location and pay more money than necessary for the remodeling costs.

-Remodeling a building is cheaper than building right space initially.
+Remodeling a building is cheaper than building the right space initially.

-Long term with maintenance and structural layout challenges with expansion and birth room layouts tend to make remodeling more expensive.
-If you can get a bank loan, private investors, or business partners that will contribute more to financial start up capital while you as the midwife contribute more sweat equity to the project, building a new facility is the nicer path to go.
+Long-term maintenance and structural layout challenges with expansion and birth room layouts tend to make remodeling more expensive.
+If you can get a bank loan, private investors, or business partners that will contribute more to financial start-up capital while you as the midwife contribute more sweat equity to the project, building a new facility is the nicer path to go.

-I would like more midwives to think more the direction of lease to own a build.
-It is the perfect win-win situation for lower start up fund birth center projects while still building up equity in a long term building for use.
+I would like more midwives to think more about the direction of the lease to own a building.
+It is the perfect win-win situation for lower start-up fund birth center projects while still building up equity in a long-term building for use.
 Pick a location to lease that the current owner would like to sell in the future.

 I personally did this with my birth center and it worked out perfectly.
-There was a chiropractor had his prior location for sale over 2yrs couple blocks from local hospital with Labor and Delivery services in my husband’s home town.
+There was a chiropractor who had his prior location for sale for over 2 years a couple of blocks from a local hospital with Labor and Delivery services in my husband’s hometown.

-I offered him his purchase price, but would close on building in 3yrs versus now.
-We would lease building first three years while portion of rent was going towards purchase price, do our birth center room remodeling, and provide a very minimal down payment for his commitment to the deal.
-It was pretty easy conversation since this building was losing him money the last 2yrs and a very unique layout for a traditional business (perfect for what I wanted).
+I offered him his purchase price but would close on the building in 3 years versus now.
+We would lease the building first three years while the portion of rent was going towards the purchase price, do our birth center room remodeling, and provide a very minimal down payment for his commitment to the deal.
+It was a pretty easy conversation since this building had lost him money for the last 2yrs and a unique layout for a traditional business (perfect for what I wanted).

-We got a SBA loan for remodeling of two birth centers and start up costs.
-Paid our rent monthly and closed on the building in three years with bringing no funds to closing since my rent was counting towards lowering the costs of the building purchase.
+Paid our rent monthly and closed on the building in three years bringing no funds to closing since my rent was counting towards lowering the costs of the building purchase.

-It was amazing to know this was our long term location, minimal start up costs, and purchase building with no money required at closing!
+It was amazing to know this was our long-term location, with minimal start-up costs, and purchase building with no money required at closing!
 I tell you this story to inspire creativity and always look at win-win situations with people.
 This gentleman needed to sell his building and I wanted his space.

-Whether you look at renting, building, or remodeling an existing building, take the time to look at surrounding neighborhoods, short and long term goals for practice, initial funds available for starting building, and cost of existing buildings in your area.
+Whether you look at renting, building, or remodeling an existing building, take the time to look at surrounding neighborhoods, short and long-term goals for practice, initial funds available for starting a building, and the cost of existing buildings in your area.
 Right now, there are lots of commercial properties hurting for leasing tenants and selling their buildings.

-Enroll on our teachable course on the Birth Center Basics to learn more
+Enroll in our teachable course on the Birth Center Basics to learn more